rhampt/balena-health/README.md

 - Include a time-series graph (InfluxDB -> Grafana) to see heart rate over time
 - Shows heart rate on an attached E-Ink display
 - Configured visual and audio indicator when you heart rate exceeds a certain threshold
+- Simulation mode for those wishing to test without purchasing hardware!

 ## Supported Devices